mapbox/mapbox-unity-sdk/documentation/docs/05-changelog.md

  ### v.1.4.3
 *??/??/2018*
 ##### New Features
-- Added a **Feature Replacement Modifer** that allows replacement of a vector feature at a given Lat / Lon with a supplied prefab.
-This is useful for replacing a Mapbox generated building at a given Lat / Lon with a custom 3D model.
+- Added a **Feature Replacement Modifer** that allows replacement of a vector feature at a given Latitude,Longitude with a supplied prefab.
+Enables replacing a procedurally generated building at a given Latitude,Longitude with a custom 3D model.
 ##### Improvements
 ##### Bug Fixes
 - Fix issue with UvModifier which caused wrong roof uv positions calculations.